liquify produces artifacts if OpenCL is used

 The liquify module produces thin contours at the edges of its affected area both at viewing (at some scales) and exporting.
 If OpenCL is turned off, the effect doesn't exist.
 The arrow is smaller than the modification area.

-#2 Updated by Pascal Obry 7 months ago
+#2 Updated by Pascal Obry over 2 years ago

 - % Done changed from 0 to 10